pnnl/hexwatershed/paper.md

 # Summary

-For decades, watershed delineation has been widely viewed as the first and most important step in wastershed hydrology simulations.
+For decades, watershed delineation has been widely viewed as the first and most important step in watershed hydrology simulations.
 While most studies focus on the physical processes in hydrologic simulations, less attentions have been paid to the underlying spatial discretization, the mesh grid, and its potential limitations.
 HexWatershed is the first watershed delineation model that aims to resolve these limitations through the use of hexagon mesh grid.
-It also provides an oppotunity for coupled land-river-ocean simulations.
+It also provides an opportunity for coupled land-river-ocean simulations.

 # Statement of need